 In April 2012, a study group of nearly three dozen experts led by John Brophy, Fred Culick, and Louis Freedman and funded by the Keck Institute for Space Studies (KISS) issued a report with the relatively dry title of Asteroid Retrieval Feasibility Study.
 What they proposed was revolutionary.
 Their study detailed out the mechanics and cost of sending a robotic probe to rendezvous with a small asteroid, capture or ensnare it, de-spin it, and then transport it back to a point closer to earth where it could be studied by astronauts.

 Whether the approach catalyzed a lot activity or the idea of asteroid mining was already in the air, a lot of announcements soon followed.

 Within a few weeks after the study was issued, there were several private sector announcements about mining asteroids that followed in rapid sequence.
-Two companies have caught the most press.
-They are Planetary Resources and Deep Space Industries.
+Two companies caught the most press.
+They were Planetary Resources and Deep Space Industries.
 Both were publicly launched with much fanfare shortly after the Keck study was issued.

 Why the excitement?

 It comes down to money.
 A lot of money.

 In February, 2013, a 150-foot wide Near Earth Asteroid, 2012 DA14, came within 17,200 miles of Earth and inspired a huge amount of speculation on what it was worth.
 Deep Space Industries publicly suggested it had a value of nearly $200 billion in materials, estimating that the asteroid held $65 billion worth of recoverable water and $130 billion worth of valuable metals.